 13. Coffee, coffee, and coffee!

-Coffee plantations are prominent in the Central Valley with the rich volcanic soils and ideal altitudes and climates.
+Coffee plantations are prominent in the Central Valley, with rich volcanic soils and ideal altitudes and climates.
 They are stunning to see creating postcard-worthy visions.

-Enjoy the gift of fresh brewed Costa Rican coffee right from your own region.
+Enjoy the gift of freshly brewed Costa Rican coffee right from your own region.

-The photographic mountains and lush rolling hills can have you weaving in and around on some frightful heights so night driving can be a bit fearful if you aren’t accustomed to the terrain.
+The photographic mountains and lush rolling hills can have you weaving in and around on frightful heights, so night driving can be a bit scary if you aren’t accustomed to the terrain.

 The positive is that the daylight hours have you looking out upon miles of breathtaking landscapes that you will never grow tired of.